pbfrandsen/PWS-472-Labs/Lab 7- PCA admix.md

 ### 4. Create your PCA plot

-You can plot the PCA with an  `R`  script that can be found in  `~/groups/fslg_pws472/nobackup/archive/lab7/scripts/PCA_plot.r`.
-Copy it into your  `angsd`  folder.
+You can plot the PCA with the `PCA_plot.r` script.
 In order to run it, you need to have a list with the sample names in the same order as the original  `bamlist`,  `siskin_pop.txt`, in the same directory as the both the script and your covariance matrix.
-You can copy this file from  `~/groups/fslg_pws472/nobackup/archive/lab7/angsd/siskin_pop.txt`.
+You should have both of these files in your `angsd` folder (if not you can copy them from `~/groups/fslg_pws472/nobackup/archive/lab7/angsd`).
 You may need to modify this list so that the filenames match perfectly with the file names in your `bamlist`.
 ```
 conda deactivate
 conda activate r